What is inflammation?

 Inflammation and MSK Health

-The cascade of events associated with inflammation are closely linked with the musculoskeletal (MSK) system.
+The cascade of events associated with inflammation is closely linked with the musculoskeletal (MSK) system.
 Inflammation plays a critical role in the healing of all MSK tissues and any disruption or extension of this stage of healing may lead to complications.
 For example, inflammation is the first stage of fracture healing in a broken bone.
 If this stage is blocked or interfered with, bone healing does not progress.

 How Are Inflammatory Diseases Diagnosed?